4.5 Initiatives promoting social inclusion and raising awareness

 At national level, no initiative was established that would be directed solely at the prevention of radicalization leading to the violent extremism of young people.
 However, the fight against racism and discrimination, the promotion of active citizenship and the diversity of opinions, convictions, beliefs and lifestyles, being against all forms of inequality, strengthening of critical thinking and the sense of initiative and engagement are backed up by non-formal learning and youth work.

-The former Ministry for Demography, Family, Youth and Social Policy, based on the National Youth Programme for the period 2014-2017, has published in 2019 calls for proposals for youth-oriented projects and programmes for financial support available from the state budget and from a portion of the state lottery funds (Poziv za prijavu projekata usmjerenih mladima za financijsku potporu iz raspoloživih sredstava dijela prihoda od igara na sreću i Državnog proračuna).
+The Central State Office for Demography and Youth has published in 2021 calls for proposals for youth-oriented projects and programmes for financial support available from the state budget and from a portion of the state lottery funds (Poziv za prijavu projekata usmjerenih mladima za financijsku potporu iz raspoloživih sredstava dijela prihoda od igara na sreću i Državnog proračuna za 2021. godinu ).
 The call favours, inter alia, those civil society organisations, which implement projects that encourage the development of multiculturalism, tolerance, gender and sexual equality, human rights, non-violent conflict resolution and youth participation in decision-making.

 - Prevention of violence among young people (non-violent conflict resolution among youth, education on the acceptance of diversity among youth and others)